-HRSD has directed significant effort to meet new mass discharge limits on nitrogen and phosphorus as a result of the six state effort to restore the Chesapeake Bay.
-As a result of the capital projects at the York River, Nansemond and James River Treatment Plants, HRSD has met these new stringent limits since calendar year 2011, the first compliance deadline.
-Through the use of creative design and phased construction, HRSD deploys cost-effective adaptive technologies to take advantage of the existing facilities and the diversity of treatment processes at each plant.
-There are over \$272 million in treatment plant improvements under construction at the Army Base and Virginia Initiative plants to meet the next Chesapeake Bay compliance deadline in 2017.
-Based on these investments, HRSD estimates that additional infrastructure improvements are not needed to meet the projected nutrient limits in 2022, unless the result of the Lower James River Chlorophyll Criteria Study requires more stringent water quality goals.
-The purpose of the Lower James River Chlorophyll Criteria Study is to provide a precise and scientifically defensible basis for the tidal James River nutrient allocations under the Chesapeake Bay total maximum daily load.
-The study seeks to identify the causes and consequences of algal blooms and develop models to estimate their occurrence by linking Chlorophyll a to nutrients and other environmental factors.
-In addition, the study will assess the impact of algal blooms on aquatic life and other water quality indicators.
-HRSD expects the study to be completed by 2017.
+HRSD has directed significant effort to meet new mass discharge limits on nitrogen and phosphorus as a result of the six state efforts to restore the Chesapeake Bay.
+As a result of the capital projects at the York River, Nansemond, Army Base and James River Treatment Plants, HRSD has met these new stringent limits since calendar year 2011, the first compliance deadline.
+Through the use of creative design and phased construction.
+HRSD deploys cost-effective adaptive technologies to take advantage of the existing facilities and the diversity of treatment processes at each plant.
+There are over \$166 million in treatment plant improvements under construction at the Virginia Initiative Plant ("VIP") to meet the next Chesapeake Bay compliance deadline in 2017.
+Based on these investments, HRSD estimates that additional infrastructure improvements are not needed to meet the projected nutrient limits in 2022, unless the state concludes that more stringent water quality standards are required based on the results of the Lower James River Chlorophyll Criteria Study.
+The purpose of this study is to provide a scientifically defensible basis for the tidal James River nutrient allocations under the Chesapeake Bay total maximum daily load.
+The study was designed to identify the causes and consequences of algal blooms and develop models to estimate their occurrence by linking Chlorophyll to nutrients and other environmental factors.
+In addition, the study is assessing the impact of algal blooms on aquatic life and other water quality indicators.
+Though the environmental monitoring and data analysis has been completed, the modeling is still in an active stage.
+HRSD expects the modeling and subsequent policy decisions regarding any changes in standards to be complete by the end of 2018.

 A comprehensive metering network has been installed throughout the Wastewater System to aid in optimizing system operations and to provide flow data to HRSD's new dynamic hydraulic model for calibration and validation purposes.
 The hydraulic model is one of the most sophisticated sewer modeling efforts in the country and is being used to guide placement and sizing of future system improvements to cost effectively address wet weather peak flows.
 In addition, HRSD uses the hydraulic model to evaluate new connections to the system to ensure capacity, size new pipelines and pump stations, develop contingency scenarios and improve system operational efficiency.
-The hydraulic model was also instrumental in HRSD's decision to take the Chesapeake-Elizabeth Treatment Plant offline and diverting flow to use available capacity at the Atlantic Treatment Plant.
-The 30-year net present value of savings expected to be realized from such decision is estimated to be between \$133 million to \$212 million.
+The hydraulic model was also instrumental in HRSD's decision to take the Chesapeake-Elizabeth Treatment Plant offline and divert the flow to use available capacity at the Atlantic Treatment Plant.
+To divert the flow and provide reliable service in the future, approximately \$100 million will be spent before December 2021 on various interceptor projects including replacing 7,500 linear feet of force main originally installed in 1965 with larger diameter pipe, wet weather storage, construction of the new Elbow Road Pressure Reducing Station and reliability upgrades at six additional pressure reducing stations.
+HRSD estimates that the 30-year net present value of savings realized from this decision will be between \$133 million to \$205 million.

 HRSD owns the second Ostara nutrient recovery facility in the United States.
-The patented Ostara process recovers phosphorus and nitrogen from the wastewater treatment process, rather than releasing it into the Chesapeake Bay, and converts it to a slow release, high phosphorus content, commercial fertilizer.
+The patented Ostara process recovers phosphorus and nitrogen from the wastewater treatment process, rather than releasing it into the Chesapeake Bay, and converts it to a slow-release, high-phosphorus content, commercial fertilizer.